A Surprising Way to Play a Europe Rally

 U.S. Global’s Portfolio Manager Tim Steinle is usually soft-spoken and mild mannered, so when he belted out “Europe is Rocking!” this week, our ears perked up.

 After a lengthy period of stagnant growth and lackluster results, the gradual crescendo of improving economic data that’s been coming out of Europe lately certainly commands attention.

 As our resident expert of the European economy, Tim has been listing several economic indicators that were turning positive during the investment team’s morning meetings.
 While our entire team keeps track of the economic data and political policies of all the developed G-7 and emerging E-7 countries in the world, Tim keeps his finger on the pulse of European countries at all times in his hunt for outsized opportunities for the Emerging Europe Fund (EUROX).

 I previously shared how economic releases have been beating expectations, as shown in the eurozone’s spiking Citigroup Economic Surprise Index.
 GDP is recovering too, with expectations that the year-over-year growth rate will significantly improve over the next year and a half.

 Positive surprises and improving economic growth aren’t the only indications that the region’s economy is becoming healthier.
 Manufacturing appears to be on the mend.
 The latest reading of the purchasing manager’s index (PMI) was at a two-year high and topped the 50-mark.
 This indication of expansion hasn’t happened since July 2011.
-And, the PMI in Europe expanded at a faster pace than estimated.
+And, the PMI in the eurozone expanded at a faster pace than estimated.

 Economic confidence in the region has also been rising.
 In July, it reached a 15-month high.
 Generally, when sentiment turns positive, businesses invest more and consumers spend more.
 We believe this improving confidence will potentially spur positive third-quarter economic growth and help the eurozone to exit its recession.